origamisaturn/KAGP/mkdocs/docs/index.md

 Multiple config files can be provided.
 Config files are loaded in the order they are provided to the `kagp run` command.
 If a key is defined in multiple config files, the key in the latest config file takes priority.

-Log files for a completed autopilot run are saved in `logs/`, in the current working directory (TODO: IMPLEMENT THIS SO THAT IT IS THE CASE).
+Log files for a completed autopilot run are saved in `logs/`, in the current working directory.
 Each run is stored in a folder named with a timestamp.

 `kagp plotlog` accepts the path to a log folder, and plots the logs.